NullDev/DiscordJS-Template/README.md

 There are other branches with different feature sets:
 - [master](https://github.com/NullDev/DiscordJS-Template/tree/master) - The default branch with all features (if you can read this, you are already here)
 - [no-i18n](https://github.com/NullDev/DiscordJS-Template/tree/no-i18n) - No i18n / multi language support, command localization, etc
+- [webserver](https://github.com/NullDev/DiscordJS-Template/tree/webserver) - A basic webserver with a REST-API base e.g. for OAuth or a dashboard

 <hr>